Top 10 Rated Gas Dryers 2014

 13 cycle selections

 This is one of Samsung’s best gas dryers.
-It is pretty flashy with a red finish too.
-It doesn’t hold a candle to the 8 cubic foot capacity…read more
+It doesn’t hold a candle to the 8 cubic foot capacity dryer on this list, but 7.4 is not much to complain about…read more

 Maytag has upped the ante and included commercial dryer parts into this dryer.
 That is a statement of quality in itself.
-What parts you ask?
-They included a high perfomance dryer motor…read more
+What parts, you ask?
+They included a high performance dryer motor…read more

 13 cycle modes